-Revenue from in-hospital business is primarily generated through reagent kit sales and providing facilitation services for laboratory equipment sold to hospitals.
+Revenue from in-hospital business is primarily generated through the sales of reagent kit sales and providing facilitation services for laboratory equipment sold to hospitals.
 For the sale of reagent kits, we manufacture reagent kits and sell to the hospitals when the hospitals submit a purchase order.
 Each reagent kit represents a single performance obligation.
 We do not provide rights of return for the reagent kits sold other than returns of defective products.
 Returns for defective products were not material for the periods presented.
-The contracts with customers from reagent kit sales of in-hospital business often contain bundles of reagent kits to customers.
-Each kit represents a single performance obligation.
-We allocate the total transaction consideration to each performance obligation based on a relative standalone selling price basis using the expected cost plus a margin method.
-We estimate SSP by using market conditions, entity-specific factors, including the product mix sold to customers over time and our expected gross margin for different customers.
-Our estimates of these inputs require subjective management judgment and are inherently uncertain.
-Our key estimates and assumptions in determining the standalone selling price for the performance obligation for in-hospital business have not changed for the years ended December 31, 2019, 2020 and 2021.
-Changes in these assumptions and inputs could directly affect the amount and timing of revenue recognized under these arrangements.
+Revenue is allocated to each performance obligation based on a relative standalone selling price basis using the expected cost plus a margin method.
 We record revenue on the sales of reagent kits at a point in time when the reagent kits are delivered to hospitals.
-For the facilitation services, we purchase the laboratory equipment from third-party suppliers when a hospital submits purchase request and resells the laboratory equipment to the hospital.
-We act as an agent in facilitating laboratory equipment sales as we do not control the laboratory equipment before its delivery to hospitals and do not have inventory risks.
-The facilitation services for each piece of laboratory equipment
+For the facilitation services, we purchase the laboratory equipment from third-party suppliers when a hospital submits purchase request and resell the laboratory equipment to the hospital.
+We act as an agent in facilitating laboratory equipment sales as we do not control the equipment before its delivery to hospitals and do not have inventory risks.
+The facilitation services for each piece of laboratory equipment represent a single performance obligation.
+We record revenue on a net basis at the point in time when we have completed our facilitation services.